 - Pat the roast dry with paper towels to remove excess moisture from the meat.

-- Rub the roast all over with the teaspoon of oil.
+- Rub the roast all over with 1 tablespoon of olive oil.

-- In a small bowl mix the remaining ½ teaspoon of kosher salt, oregano, thyme, red pepper flakes, and garlic.
+- In a small bowl mix the remaining 1/2 teaspoon of kosher salt, oregano, thyme, red pepper flakes, black pepper, and garlic.

 - Evenly rub the garlic herb mixture on all sides the roast